mw-hrastega/Travis-Doc/README.md

 script: matlab -batch 'results = runtests, assertSuccess(results);'
 ```

-You also can write a MATLAB script or function as part of your repository and execute this script or function.
+You can write a MATLAB script or function as part of your repository and execute this script or function.
 For example, run the commands in a file named `myscript.m` in the root of your repository.
 (To run a MATLAB script or function, do not specify the file extension.)

 ```YAML
 language: matlab